scarvalhos/hytzen-helpers/README.md

 - `money`: Format a value to a currency shape.
 - `percent`: Format a value to a percentage shape.
 - `date`: Format a date string to specific shape.
+- `isValidateEmail`: Check if the input is valid email.
+- `isValidateCPF`: Check if the input is valid CPF.
 - `numonly`: Returns numeric characters only.
 - `numtostr`: Transform a number to a string.
 - `strtonum`: Transform a string to a number.